andyrohdev/net-income-processor/README.md

 Welcome to the **Net Income Processor (NIP)**!
 This Java-based console application allows users to calculate their net earnings after deductions, offering a simple yet effective tool for paycheck management.
 Whether you're an hourly worker, salaried employee, or have a paycheck you want to plan for, this tool helps you get a breakdown of your gross income, deductions, and net income.

 ## **Features**
-- **Main Calculation Process**: Choose from different pay methods (hourly, salary, or fixed paycheck) to calculate your gross income.
+- **NetIncomeProcessor Calculation Process**: Choose from different pay methods (hourly, salary, or fixed paycheck) to calculate your gross income.
 - **State Tax**: Enter your state tax rate, which is considered as a fixed deduction.
 - **Add Custom Deductions**: Users can add custom deductions, both fixed amounts and percentage-based, to simulate taxes, insurance, retirement contributions, and other expenses.
 - **Undo Deductions**: You can easily undo the last deduction, whether it was fixed or percentage-based.